-In fact, it is well-known \cite{bu2005linear} -- and, as we shall shortly show in Section \ref{rank} -- square matrices over any field have Drazin inverse.
-Thus, for a field $k$, its category of matrices $\mathsf{MAT}(k)$ is always a Drazin category.
-Moreover, the category of finite-dimensional vector spaces over a field $k$ is, of course, equivalent to the category of matrices over the same field.
-As we will explain in Corollary \ref{cor:equivalence} below, a category which is equivalent to a Drazin category is certainly itself Drazin.
+In fact, it is well-known \cite{bu2005linear} -- and, as we shall shortly show in Section \ref{rank} -- that a square matrix over any field has a Drazin inverse.
+Thus, for any field $k$, its category of matrices $\mathsf{MAT}(k)$ is always a Drazin category.
+Moreover, as explained in Corollary \ref{cor:equivalence} below, a category which is equivalent to a Drazin category is certainly itself Drazin.
 So $k\text{-}\mathsf{FVEC}$, the category of finite-dimensional $k$-vector spaces and $k$-linear maps between them, is Drazin as well.